 Imagine this scenario: you’ve taken a trip out of town with a good friend, and you’re walking along a street of restaurants, trying to choose somewhere to eat.
 Which will you choose: the empty diner on the corner, or the small cozy cafe bustling with life?
 More often than not, we choose the latter.

 Most people will naturally gravitate towards the option that other people already seem to have made a good decision about.
 This is social proof in its most basic form, and its principles can be applied to online purchasing decisions in just the same way.

 Indeed, social proof is nothing new: think of the old word-of-mouth marketing adage, which the success of today’s social media marketing is built upon.
 Social proof is not only still relevant but is more relevant than ever as people become more active consumers, especially in the online world.
 That’s why it’s no wonder many businesses decide to seek help from top social media marketing agencies that can help them properly acquire these social proofs.

 The potential for eCommerce businesses to take advantage of social proof is massive.
 And one of the best ways eCommerce businesses can achieve this is by making the most of their expertise and really focus in on high-value customers.

 When people are making decisions based on social proof, they are taking into account judgments about the expertise of that social proof, and thus how much value they should give to it.
 Without expertise, a review or a statement will have less value (and less impact).

-Here are four great ways that eCommerce businesses can take advantage of this role of expertise and use it to build up social proof for their own businesses:
+Here are four great ways that eCommerce businesses can take advantage of this role of expertise and use it to build up a social proof for their own businesses:

 An obvious way to gain recognition as an expert in a certain field is to display relevant certifications, qualifications, and verification badges.